GleViDe/BaSP-M2023/README.md

 - You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-06/views)

 ### Week 07
+- The main characteristics of the client-server architecture were deepened.
+- We learned what asynchronous functions are and the difference between Callbacks and Promises.
+- HTTP request using de Fetch method added to the Login and Sign-up views.
- You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-07/views)
+- You can find this new web page modification in [link](https://glevide.github.io/BaSP-M2023/Week-07/views)

 ## Authors